willowisp01/tp/docs/DeveloperGuide.md

 1. Editing a student's group

    1. Test case: `edit A0123458X gp/Group 1`<br>
       Expected: Student with id: A0123458X now has group: Group 1.
 Details of the edited student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `edit A0123458X gp/Group 1 gp/Group 2`<br>
       Expected: Student with id: A0123458X now has groups: Group 1, Group 2.
 Details of the edited student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `edit A0123458X gp/`<br>
       Expected: Student with id: A0123458X no longer has any group.
 Details of the edited student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `edit A0000000B gp/Group 1`<br>
       Expected: No student with id: A0000000B exists.
 Error details shown in the status message.
 Status bar remains the same.